Product safety: Working Group

 The creation of the Working Group on Product Recalls and Safety, bringing together experts in the fire services, trading standards, consumer groups and industry, was announced in October 2016 by the Minister for Small Business, Consumers and Corporate Responsibility, Margot James.
 The Group is building on the earlier work of the previous Recall Review Steering Group set up in response to the Review of Consumer Product Recall undertaken by consumer champion and broadcaster Lynn Faulds Wood.

-The Group met for the first time on 1 November 2016, and again on 14 December.
-Its next meeting is scheduled for 8 February 2017.
+The Group met for the first time on 1 November 2016.

 The Chair, Neil Gibbins, a former Deputy Chief Fire Officer and CEO of the Institution of Fire Engineers, has the full support of BEIS officials and meetings are supported by a BEIS secretariat.

 - Neil Gibbins, Former Deputy Chief Fire Officer, Devon and Somerset (Chair)

 - David Bolton, Product safety expert, British Retail Consortium (BRC)

 - Steve Brunige, Head of Government Relations, British Standards Institution (BSI)

 - Philip Buckle, Director General, Electrical Safety First, (ESF)